 185 acre Forest Expansion of the Highlands Nature Sanctuary!

-We are buying the “other” side of Celandine Hill!
+Saving the other half of Celandine Hill.
 In 2003, with our very first Clean Ohio grant, the Arc purchased a 202 acre forest tract on the southeast corner of the Sanctuary known as Sad Song Creek.
 The Sad Song tract took in a little over half of a major topographical feature named Celandine Hill.
-Parker Woods comprises the the remaining half of Celandine Hill as well as the entirety of an adjacent hill.
-It is understandable why this tract has been on the Arc’s priority acquisition list for quite a while!
+Parker Woods comprises the remaining half of Celandine Hill as well as the entirety of an adjacent hill.

 Intact Oak-Hickory and Mixed Mesophytic Forest.
 Parker Woods bears a medium-aged closed canopy forest with fully intact soils and diverse tree assemblages.
 The forest assemblage is mixed-mesophytic at the base of the hills and oak-hickory at the upper elevations.
 An abundant wildflower understory exists on the sandstone-base ridgetops dominated by yellow corydalis, celandine wood poppy, spring beauties, false mermaid, and dwarf larkspur.
 All three of Ohio’s bedrock types – sandstone, shale and limestone – are evident in Parker Woods, contributing to plant diversity.